International Summer School in Synthetic Biology 2022

 There is no application or tuition fee for European and Swedish students.
 Fees for accomodation, food and social activites is voluntary.

-Apply from February 20.
+Apply from February 20 to March 15, 2022.
 Please see the checklist for all details.

 Course page in the Uppsala University course catalogue.